22Neves/devsite-docs/guides/checkout-pro/deploy-to-production.en.md

 # Go to production

-Once the configuration process is complete, your integration will be ready to go live.
+Once the configuration and testing process is complete, your integration will be ready to receive real payments in production.

 Below, you will find the necessary recommendations to make this transition effectively and safely, ensuring that your integration is prepared to receive real transactions.

 ## Use production credentials

-Now that you have completed all the necessary tests to verify that your integration is working correctly, you need to **replace the test credentials with the production credentials for your Mercado Pago application**.
+To go live, you need to **replace the test credentials with the production credentials for your Mercado Pago application** in your integration.

 To do this, go to [Your integrations](/developers/panel/app) and, in the side menu, access **Production > Production credentials**.
 There you will find your productive `public_key` and `access_token`, which you should use instead of the test account credentials.